sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-2/Program-Control.md

 This computes `val1 && val2`.

-These instructions will set the flags depending on the result.
+These instructions will set [[Program-Control#Control Codes|control codes]] depending on the result.

 ### Jumping